iamyigitkoc/wn-laravel-mix-error-fix/README.md

 # wn-laravel-mix-error-fix
-This repository includes fixed Mix Assets loader code for easier reproduction of bugs
+This repository includes fixed Mix Assets loader code for easier reproduction of bugs mentioned in [Laravel Mix is not working as expected on Windows Platform #505](https://github.com/wintercms/winter/issues/505)